saadtariq001s/image-captioning/README.md

-# Image Captioning with Deep Learning
+# Image Captioning with BLIP by Salesforce

 This repository contains a Jupyter Notebook for performing image captioning using BLIP by Salesforce.
 The notebook demonstrates the process of loading pre-trained models, preprocessing images, generating captions, and evaluating the results.